 is the identity map, and

-For later purposes, we also need to compute the flip map $\kappa_{\mathfrak{D}}$ for a diagram $\mathfrak{D}$ with no crossings, but with an arbitrary relative position with the rotational axis. \textit{A priori}, the trace cobordism map $R_{\mathfrak{D}}\colon\CKh(\mathfrak{D}^*) \to \CKh(\mathfrak{D})$ could be complicated.
+For later purposes, we also need to compute the flip map $\kappa_{\mathfrak{D}}$ for a diagram $\mathfrak{D}$ with no crossings, but with an arbitrary relative position with the rotational axis.
+The trace cobordism map $R_{\mathfrak{D}}\colon\CKh(\mathfrak{D}^*) \to \CKh(\mathfrak{D})$ could \textit{a priori} be complicated.
 However, the flip map $\kappa_{\mathfrak{D}}$ turns out to be always equal to the identity map by the following argument.
-Consider the following commutative diagram, constructed using the naturality of the Khovanov homology as in the proof of Theorem \ref{prop:well-definedness of KhI}:
+Consider the following commutative diagram, constructed using the naturality of Khovanov homology as in the proof of Theorem \ref{prop:well-definedness of KhI}: